-- Willing to be fully engaged in the whole life of the school including extra-curricular activities. - Committed to team work and working collaboratively with colleagues. - A clear vision of what you want your students to achieve, which is aligned to KAA' core vision and values. - A commitment to the safeguarding and welfare of all pupils. - Experience of leading successful enrichment and extracurricular activities, which inspire and motivate learners.
+- Is highly focussed on the purpose of the role; able to take ownership and responsibility for decisions and resolving - Willing to be fully engaged in the whole life of the school including extra-curricular activities.

+- Committed to the personal professional development of themselves and of others. - Committed to team work and working collaboratively with colleagues. - A clear vision of what you want your students to achieve, which is aligned to KAA core vision and values. - A commitment to the safeguarding and welfare of all pupils. - Passionate about children and young people's ability to change and in supporting them to make positive choices